-- Establish inclusive employer brands by participating in the NextGen Initiatives.
+- Establish inclusive employer brands by participating in the NextGen Leader Initiatives.

 Are you IN?

-Submit a Mentor application today.
-To learn more about getting your company involved, contact Mackenzie Ward.
-Mentors will be selected based on their match to the desired interests of the NextGen Leader.
+Submit a Mentor application beginning November 1, 2023.
+To learn more about getting your company involved, contact Shannon Maher.
+Mentors will be selected based on their match to their NextGen Leader.

-- How long is the NextGen Leaders program?
+- How long is the NextGen Leader Initiatives?

-- The NextGen Leaders program is a six-month program.
-The upcoming program will run from February 1 – July 31, 2021.
+- The NextGen Leader Initiatives is a 6-month program and will run from March – September 2023.

 - What is the expected time commitment for mentors?